wheninspace/WIS_BrowserAnimation/README.md

 # WIS_BrowserAnimation
 Create animated icons for the LiveCode browser widget

-Version 1.0.2
+## Version 1.0.3
+Added the possiblity to set the duration of animations.

-Works well on Mac, slightly unstable on Windows (may cause LC crash)
+Works well on Mac, possibly slightly unstable on Windows (may cause LC crash)

-To see the browser animations work in a web deployment, see:
+To see the browser animations work in a web deployment (now with more fish!), see:

 https://wheninspace.com/browseranimation/